 Pharmaceutical companies have donated nearly $1 million in the 2016 presidential election cycle

-- More than a third of all donations went to Hilary Clinton
+More than a third of all donations went to Hilary Clinton

-- Health care industry overall has donated over $9.5 million
+Health care industry overall has donated over $9.5 million

 Shortly after Daraprim’s price increase was made public, Democratic presidential candidate Hillary Clinton unveiled a prescription drug plan to drive prices down.
 Her Democratic challenger, Sen. Bernie Sanders, sent a letter to Shkreli demanding an explanation for the price increase and when Shkreli donated to his campaign, Sanders took that donation and gave it to a health clinic.
 Republican candidate Donald Trump called Shkreli a “spoiled brat” and said “he ought to be ashamed of himself.”

 But despite all the drama and talk of standing up to the pharmaceutical industry, these companies continue to be big spenders, donating $951,018 to presidential candidates in the 2016 presidential election, according to the Center for Responsive Politics and the Federal Election Commission.